Away With The Steiners

 It is exactly as travellers describe it: a captivatingly kaleidoscopic assault on all the senses.

-There are brilliant bursts of colour.
-A cacophony of sounds (that believe it or not you will grow accustomed to and dare I say it; even miss when you leave).
+There are brilliant bursts of colour and a cacophony of sounds (that believe it or not you will grow accustomed to and dare I say it; even miss when you leave).

 This is India.